paulbousquet/paulbousquet.github.io/_pages/about.md

 I am an Economics PhD student at the University of Virginia researching Macroeconomics.

-My current focus is using heterogeneous agent models to answer questions related to inflation, money, and individual decision making.
+My current focus is using heterogeneous agent models to answer questions related to inflation, price setting, and decisions over the life-cycle.
 I also like thinking about ways to credibly apply microeconometric methods in Macro settings.

 [Curriculum Vitae](https://paulbousquet.github.io/assets/BousquetCV.pdf)